ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 ## Overview

 Cinema creates image-based data that is useful within Cinema but also to a wider set of applications.
-The format is discussed in <sup>[1]</sup>.
+The format is discussed in the original Cinema paper<sup>[1]</sup>.
 The purpose of this specification is to:

 1. Completely describe this data type,
 2. Standardize its storage, and